-Sure, you can jumpstart a chevy equinox or prius, but can you really jumpstart a weight loss journey?
+Sure, you can jumpstart a car no problem, but can you really jumpstart a weight loss journey?
 Why yes, yes you can!
 By eating healthy weight loss foods that not only help you shed the pounds, but provide a myriad of benefits to your system.
 Think lean protein, healthy fats, whole grains, and fruits and vegetables, according to Lisa Richards CNC, nutritionist and founder of The Candida Diet.
 "Simply eating more good-for-you foods can kick off a weight loss journey," she says.

 Ever chow on celery because you heard digesting it burns more calories than the flavorless food contains?
 Well, it turns out the idea of "negative calorie" food is completely bogus.
 But there are other reasons the crunchy stalks can support a weight loss journey.
 "Celery offers much more than just low calorie contents," says Richards.
 For starters, it contains a great deal of inflammation-lowering antioxidants that can help fight damaging free radials, which are thought to contribute to chronic conditions and cancer, she says.